MultiSafepay/docs/content/payments/methods/wallet/paypal/activation.md

 1. Sign in to [Paypal.com](https://www.paypal.com) with your business account.
 2. Mouse over your account name in the top-right corner, and then select **Account settings**.
 3. On the **Business information** tab, copy your PayPal Merchant ID.
-4. Sign in into your [MultiSafepay account](https://merchant.multisafepay.com).
+4. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 5. Go to **Settings**.
 6. To activate PayPal for: